I know why you're here. You're planning a vacation and are about ready to pull your hair out.

-Everyone knows that booking a hotel is a miserable experience.
-(Personally, it’s my least favorite part.)
+Booking a hotel is a miserable experience.
+(Personally, it’s my least favorite part.
+I'd rather look for flights.)

 My boyfriend and I jumped online, searched Airbnb, Home Away from Home, VBRO, vacationrentals.com, Turnkey, Hotels.com, Trivago, Expedia, Priceline, and Booking.com.